 Ana smiled.
 “Yeah look at me now.”

 If you liked this story you can find my books from my Outfitters Universe at smashwords.com.
-If you look the right of this screen (and scroll up) you can click on the cover of each book.
 Right now you can read the books in order but I suggest Scouts Out, Disconnect and lastly Q Runner.
-Coming out soon (Dec 2016) will be Primary Collision, the 4th book in the Outfitters Universe, and the 3rd book in the Fleet Stories.
+Coming out soon (Dec 2016) [Boy did I get that wrong, its Summer of 2020 and Primary Collison is still not done.] will be Primary Collision, the 4th book in the Outfitters Universe, and the 3rd book in the Fleet Stories.
 Leo Grant and the crew of the Arrogant Lion (Scouts Out) have a large role in the book along with Shelby Pickett (from Disconnect).

 Categories: Short Stories, Stories from the Fleet, The Outfitters Universe